 \subsubsection{Cluster Type SST data}

 A random sample of 44 participants was selected for further analysis.
-The entire stop signal task data for each participant was partitioned to type-A stop signal task data (all trials preceded by go trials) and type-B stop signal task data (all trials preceded by stop trials) as shown in the Table 1, \cite{I14}.
-These participants each had minimum 10 type B stop trials.
+The entire stop signal task data for each participant was partitioned to cluster types, as shown in Table 1, \cite{I14}: (i) type-A stop signal task data (all trials preceded by go trials) and (ii) type-B stop signal task data (all trials preceded by stop trials).
+These participants each had a minimum of 10 type B stop trials.

-For each participant four types of SST data clusters were considered: Type -A cluster, Type-B cluster, Type-S Single cluster (entire single SST data), and type-M Mixture cluster (composition of type-A and type-B clusters) .
-Using IBPA, the parameters of the corresponding Ex-Gaussian SSRTs’ parameters $\theta=(\mu,\sigma,\tau)$ were calculated as described in the next subsections.
+For each participant, four types of SST data clusters were considered: Type -A cluster, Type-B cluster, Type-S Single cluster (entire single SST data), and type-M Mixture cluster (the composition of type-A and type-B clusters).
+Using IBPA, the corresponding Ex-Gaussian SSRTs’ parameters $\theta=(\mu,\sigma,\tau)$ were calculated as described in the next subsections.